abinit/abinit/doc/tutorial/eph4isotc.md

 abicomp.py ebands abinitio_EBANDS.nc skw_EBANDS.nc -p combiplot
 ```

-that produces:
+that produces the following plot:

 ![](eph4isotc_assets/skw_vs_abinitio_ebands.png)

-The figure shows that the SKW interpolant nicely reproduces the *ab-initio* dispersion around the Fermi level.
+The figure shows that the SKW interpolant nicely reproduces the *ab-initio* dispersion around $\ee_F$.
-**Discrepancies** between the *ab-initio* results and the interpolated values are visible
+Discrepancies between the *ab-initio* results and the interpolated values are visible
 in correspondence of **band-crossings**.
 This is expected since SKW is a Fourier-based approach and band-crossing leads to a non-analytic behaviour
-of the signal that cannot be faithfully reproduced with a finite number of Fourier components.
+of the signal that cannot be reproduced with a finite number of Fourier components.
 Fortunately, these band crossings are relatively far from the Fermi level hence they do not enter into play
 in the computation of superconducting properties.